 We are a small, dedicated team and pride ourselves on our commitment to our customers and owners alike.
 We have worked hard to achieve Feefo Platinum standard for delivering exceptional customer service and continue to adhere to this even during these challenging times.

-Life is looking more positive now with restrictions put in place to control the Pandemic being lifted but we understand that you may still have concerns about your holiday booking with us.
+As some restrictions continue we understand that you may have concerns about your holiday booking with us.
 Please be assured that our customers’ well being is always our top priority, and we are working our hardest to assist you at this difficult time.

-Update by Fergus Ewing MSP Cabinet Secretary for Rural Economy and Tourism at 11pm 23rd September 2020
+Update by Fergus Ewing MSP Cabinet Secretary for Rural Economy and Tourism 23rd September 2020

 Fergus Ewing MSP has now confirmed that the one household rule does apply to Self Catering Properties.